Nosawa Rongai: Early career (19952004)

 Nosawa spent most of his early career training and wrestling in Mexico, most notably with Consejo Mundial de Lucha Libre (CMLL).
 He also spent much of his early career competing on the U.S. independent scene, Nosawa has competed for American promotions such as Ring of Honor (ROH), Pro Wrestling Guerrilla (PWG), and Xtreme Pro Wrestling (XPW).
 Along with Mitsunobu Kikuzawa, Kazuhiko Masada, Minoru Fujita and Katsushi Takemura, Nosawa created the group "Tokyo Gurentai".

 In 2004, he would adapt the "Nosawa Rongai" or "Nosawa Out of the Question" ring name as a play off to a comment made by Kaz Hayashi, who had replied "Nosawa is out of the question" when he was asked about whether he was going to allow Kazushige to challenge for the World Junior Heavyweight Championship.
 By doing this, Nosawa forced a title match against Hayashi, and although he lost, he would decide to keep the name for the rest of his career.

 Juggalo Championship Wrestling

 JCW Heavyweight Champion (20032007)

-On March 16, 2003, at a Juggalo Championship Wrestling (JCW) event, Nosawa defeated "Ritchie Boy" Breyer Wellington to win the JCW Heavyweight Championship.
+On March 16, 2003, at a Juggalo Championship Wrestling (JCW) event, Nosawa defeated "Richie Boy" Breyer Wellington to win the JCW Heavyweight Championship.
 Later that year, he was featured on JCW Vol. 3 in a match where he again defeated Wellington.
 In July 2004, Nosawa lost the championship to Kid Kash at the Gathering of the Juggalos.
 In 2007, he took part in the Pro Wrestling Unplugged/Juggalo Championship Wrestling cross promotional event "Cuffed & Caged: Last Man Standing".
 Nosawa was featured in the main event War Games match as a member of Team JCW.